Content Marketing: Helping Buyers Comparison Shop to Build Relationships & Grow Sales

 - Higher price vs. lower price.

-Any company needs to excel in one or more of these areas in order to win business.
+Any brand needs to excel in one or more areas in order to earn business.

-Consider this: your products may look better to buyers with a competitive comparison than without one.
+Consider this: your products may look even better to buyers with a competitive comparison than without one.

 - In which of these dimensions does your product excel?